AlexisSaezU/AlexisSaezU.github.io/_pages/about.md

 Broadly speaking, I seek to understand how faults respond to tectonic and other natural and anthropogenic forces, including subsurface industrial operations relevant to geo-energy technologies that are critical for decarbonizing our energy systems, such as deep geothermal energy and geological CO₂ storage.
 I am particularly interested in simple but fundamental questions: How do earthquakes start?
 How do they stop?
 What determines whether a fault slips slowly or rapidly?
 And how these two modes of slow and fast slip interact) Using tools of theoretical, computational, and experimental mechanics, I develop physics-based models to explain geological and geophysical observations of the Earth.
 Through this approach, I aim to advance our understanding of earthquake physics and associated hazards, while supporting the development of subsurface decarbonization technologies that are often constrained by induced seismicity.

 During my PhD, I focused on fluid-driven frictional ruptures and their applications to injection-induced seismicity.
 While I continue to work and collaborate on these topics, my current research focuses largely on other interesting problems in earthquake science.
 Specifically, I am investigating:
-* Slow earthquakes in subduction zones and their possible connection to fluid release from metamorphic dehydration reactions,
+- Slow earthquakes in subduction zones and their possible connection to fluid release from metamorphic dehydration reactions,
-* Fault segmentation patterns observed in historical and paleoseismic records along major plate boundaries,
+- Fault segmentation patterns observed in historical and paleoseismic records along major plate boundaries,
-* The factors controlling earthquake nucleation timing,
+- The factors controlling earthquake nucleation timing,
-* the physical mechanisms driving earthquake swarms.
+- The physical mechanisms driving earthquake swarms.

 Through collaborations, I also investigate:
-* The effect of elastic interactions in fault systems to produce synchronization and alternation patterns of earthquake sequences as observed in the geologic record,
+- The effect of elastic interactions in fault systems to produce synchronization and alternation patterns of earthquake sequences as observed in the geologic record,
-* Possible mechanisms enabling the potential presence of water in the middle crust of Mars,
+- Possible mechanisms enabling the potential presence of water in the middle crust of Mars,
-* The factors controlling the maximum magnitude of earthquakes induced by reservoir depletion, earthquake triggering due to hydraulic fracturing operations, and the opening of faults due to fluid injection.
+- The factors controlling the maximum magnitude of earthquakes induced by reservoir depletion, earthquake triggering due to hydraulic fracturing operations, and the opening of faults due to fluid injection.